damodhar92/Projects/Gurgaon House Price Prediction/README.md

 2. Explore the dataset and visualize the data
 3. The app uses a trained machine learning model to make predictions

-So by using this library I made this app and you can access the app link here: [link text](https://gurgaon-house-price-prediction-app-viboys3cvhdhbgzgdnnnfw.streamlit.app/)
+So by using this library I made this app and you can access the app link here: [https://gurgaon-house-price-prediction-app-viboys3cvhdhbgzgdnnnfw.streamlit.app/](https://gurgaon-house-price-prediction-app-viboys3cvhdhbgzgdnnnfw.streamlit.app/)